mgechev/blog.mgechev.com/_posts/2014-09-03-webrtc-peer-to-peer-chat-with-react.markdown

 The dashed arrows, in the diagram, indicate [signaling](https://en.wikipedia.org/wiki/Session_Initiation_Protocol) WebSocket connections.
 Each client initiates such connection with the server.
 With these connections each client aims to register itself on the server and use the server as a proxy during the NAT traversal procedures, defined by the signaling protocol (for now we can think of the signaling protocol as [SIP](https://en.wikipedia.org/wiki/Session_Initiation_Protocol) or [XMPP Jingle](https://en.wikipedia.org/wiki/Jingle_(protocol))).
 Actually the signaling protocol in our case is provided by Peer.js.

 The solid arrow stands for peer-to-peer TCP or UDP (TCP in our case) data channel between the browsers.
-As you see we use full mesh, which scales badly especially when we use video or audio streaming.
+We use full mesh, which scales badly especially when we use video or audio streaming.
 For the purpose of our chat full mesh is good enough.

 #### Low-level overview